bghira/SimpleTuner/documentation/DATALOADER.md

 # Advanced techniques

-## Parquet caption strategy
+## Parquet caption strategy / JSON Lines datasets

 > ⚠️ This is an advanced feature, and will not be necessary for most users.

-When training a model with a very-large dataset numbering in the hundreds of thousands or millions of images, it is expedient to store your metadata inside a parquet database instead of txt files - especially when your training data is stored on an S3 bucket.
+When training a model with a very-large dataset numbering in the hundreds of thousands or millions of images, it's fastest to store your metadata inside a parquet database instead of txt files - especially when your training data is stored on an S3 bucket.

 Using the parquet caption strategy allows you to name all of your files by their `id` value, and change their caption column via a config value rather than updating many text files, or having to rename the files to update their captions.